Mo2207/Name-Changer-Dapp/README.md

 - 📋 Display all names in real-time (Finished ✅)
 - 🔎 Get a name at a specific index (Finished ✅)
 - 🔄 Live on-chain state updates (Finished ✅)

 ---

+## 🔮 Future Goals

+- 📱 **Mobile Optimization** – Improve the app's layout and interactivity for smaller screens to make it fully responsive and mobile-friendly.
+- 🧠 **Extended Smart Contract Features** – Add new contract functions such as updating names, tracking ownership, or logging timestamps.
+- 🛠️ **UI/UX Enhancements** – Polish animations, form validation, and feedback indicators for a smoother user experience.

+---